Guidelines and Resources

 - Liaison with academic & administrative units within the University & with off-campus agencies

-For information on any facilities closures effecting access on campus please visit Accessibility Closure Notices.
+For information on closures effecting access to the OISE building, please visit OISE Building Access Notices.